sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 # Manager APIs

 OpenRemote also allows for interacting with the platform without using the UI.
-This can be used to synchronise attribute data with external clients, but also for a wider range of functionality, e.g. like accessing configurations, or creating new assets.
+This can be used to synchronise attribute data with external clients, but also for a wider range of functions, e.g. accessing configurations, or creating new assets.
 To be able to authenticate you'll need to create a service user first.
 Next you have three types of APIs to choose from: HTTP, Websocket and MQTT.

 ## Service users